Skip to content

 Their most distinctive feature is their enormous pouched bills; they use these to scoop up fish from rivers or lakes as part of their diet.

-These majestic creatures come in various colors, including white, grey, black and browns.
-When flying in formation they look like an arrow pointing towards its destination.
+These majestic creatures come in various colours, including white, grey, black and brown.
+When flying in formation, they look like an arrow pointing towards its destination.

 Pelicans usually live near bodies of water but may also migrate long distances when food resources become scarce during winter months.